Wittenstein Biointelligence Award

 Apply now!

-The Wittenstein Biointelligence Award will be awarded on 22 October 2024 as part of a festive ceremony at the "Biointelligence Congress" in Stuttgart.
-The first-placed start-up / company will receive €20,000, whereas the first-placed individual from a research institution will receive €5,000.
+The Wittenstein Biointelligence Award will be awarded on October 6, 2026, as part of a festive ceremony at the “Biointelligence Congress” in Stuttgart.
+The first-placed startup / company will receive €20,000, whereas the first-placed individual from a research institution will receive €10,000.

 About the Wittenstein Biointelligence Award

-The aim is to sustainably optimize established product and production structures by promoting innovative approaches at the interface of life sciences, engineering and information technology.
+The biological transformation of industry is crucial for making production sustainable without sacrificing prosperity.
+The aim is to sustainably optimize established product and production structures by promoting innovative approaches at the interface of life sciences, engineering, and information technology.

 Check the application data sheet for the conditions of participation.
 Please take note that all award money winners are responsible for paying tax on their own award money.